Free & Low-Cost Resources for Eating Disorder Help

 U.S. Health and Human Services

-The U.S. government also has some designated programs to help people with low or no income access the treatment they need for a number of medical concerns.
+The U.S. government also has some designated programs to help people with low or no income access treatment for a number of medical complications, including mental illness.
 One of those programs is the Health Resources and Services Administration (HRSA).

-There are more than 1,400 health centers nationwide, and about 93% of them provide mental health counseling.
-[3]
+There are more than 1,400 health centers nationwide, and about 93% of them provide mental health counseling.3

-A program like this could help you get the treatment you need at a price that can fit your budget.
+A program like this not only offers helpful eating disorders resources but could provide information and help about related conditions, like anxiety disorders, at a price that can fit your budget.

 You can contact the Health Center program to reach a professional via chat or telephone or use the website to find a health center near you.